ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/synchronizing.md

 Lastly, any records in the database that do not have a corresponding file in the main directory will be highlighted as not found.

-NOTE: This functionality is also available as [CLI command](cli/built-in-commands/sync-upload-directory.md)
+NOTE: This functionality is also available as a [CLI command](cli/built-in-commands/sync-upload-directory.md)